 And Saar believes this fight can't stop with the work of her and her peers, and talks about the importance of black female artists like her who are still working today, such as Sue Irons (now Senga Nengudi) and Suzanne Jackson.
 "Many black artists made art to protest injustice and fight racism.
 Many things have changed, but racism is still here," she says.

-Later on Jae found herself in Chicago at art school, where she got a grounding in all art practice (ceramics, fabrics, painting, sculpture) and held her first fashion show - 'Fashion Safari', inspired by the decolonisation of various African countries at the time.
-She went on to found AfriCOBRA with her painter husband, Wadsworth Jarrell, and three other black artists, including painter, printmaker and filmmaker Barbara Jones-Hogu.
+Later on Jae found herself in Chicago at art school, where she got a grounding in all art practice (ceramics, fabrics, painting, sculpture) and held her first fashion show "Fashion Safari', which was inspired by the decolonization of various African countries occurring at the time.
+She went on to found AfriCOBRA with her painter husband, Wadsworth Jarrell, and three other black artists, which included painter, printmaker, and filmmaker Barbara Jones-Hogu.

-AfriCOBRA's first ever exhibition was called The Black Family, held at Jae and her husband's studio on 61st Street in the Chicago neighbourhood of Woodlawn, in 1969.
-It was a response to the stereotype of the dysfunctional black family presented in 1965's Moynihan Report: a widely-criticised stud which argued that the rise in American black single-mother families was caused by 'ghetto culture'.
+AfriCOBRA's first ever exhibition was called The Black Family, held in 1969 at Jae and her husband's studio on 61st Street in the Chicago neighborhood of Woodlawn.
+It was a response to the stereotype of the dysfunctional black family presented in 1965's Moynihan Report: a widely-criticized study which argued that the rise in American black single-mother families was caused by "ghetto culture."
 For Jarrell, family was (and is) especially central to her life and work.
-She believes that activism, art and family are not mutually exclusive.
+She believes that activism, art, and family are not mutually exclusive.
 "You should wrap your kids up up and take them with you," she smiles.
 "Just like packing your lunch and going to work."